Corn production in the United States: Production

-The US is the worlds largest producer of corn.
+The US is the world's largest producer of corn.
 According to the United States Department of Agriculture (USDA), the average U.S. yield for corn was 177 bushels per acre, up 3.3 percent over 2020 and a record high, with 16 states posting state records in output, and Iowa reporting a record of 205 bushels of corn per acre.
 Overall production of corn in the U.S. was 15.1 billion bushels for 2021.